Steven Universe soundtracks

 The following are the list of soundtracks for the animated television series Steven Universe created by Rebecca Sugar for Cartoon Network.
 Sugar also wrote the songs and musical numbers for the series, which are produced by the musician duo Aivi & Surasshu and jointly composed the title and ending themes for the series.
 The original soundtrack for the series, featuring a collection of songs were released in two volumes: Vol.1, featuring the musical numbers from the first four seasons, were released on June 2, 2017 and Vol. 2, featuring songs from the fifth season, released on April 12, 2019.
-The original soundtrack for Steven Universe: The Movie was released in September 1, 2019.
+The original soundtrack for Steven Universe: The Movie was released on September 1, 2019.
 The original score from each seasons in the series were released into separate albums during May–September 2020.
 The original soundtrack from the sequel series, Steven Universe Future, was released on October 23, 2020.
 Both the soundtracks and score albums were released by Turner Music Publishing, Cartoon Network, and WaterTower Music.

 Soundtrack albums

 Volume 1

-The soundtrack to Steven Universe was announced on April 12, 2017 with the first volume being set for release on a later date.
+The soundtrack to Steven Universe was announced on April 12, 2017, with the first volume being set for release on a later date.
 In a Facebook live event hosted by Cartoon Network, the duo Aivi & Surasshu, performed few songs from the series and announced the release of the soundtrack for the first volume, Steven Universe, Vol. 1 (Original Soundtrack) on June 2.